 - Millennials and Gen Z can be quick to switch banks for a better experience – offerings that are mobile-first and hyper-personalized can help with stickiness.

-Below is a full transcript of my interview with Rajesh Shah and Bal Shukla.
+Below is a full transcript of Terry Badger’s interview with Bal Shukla and Rajesh Shah.